ClubObsidian/DynamicGui/README.md

 * Multi server support in one jar
   * Bukkit - Fully supported
-  * Sponge - Currently in development
+  * Sponge - In alpha
+    * Things may break
   * Forge - Planned
 * A number of functions to use to customize menus
   * Functions use latebinding